-REVIEW: Educating Rita – Theatre Royal, Glasgow
+REVIEW: Strictly Ballroom – Theatre Royal, Glasgow

 There’s an undeniable affection for Willy Russell’s 40-year-old, Pygmalion-like drama Educating Rita, from the great British theatre-going public.
 Originally commissioned...